 For example on a beautiful warm spring night if a scout decides he wants to sleep under the stars instead of setting up his tent, we'll ask a few critical questions.
 Can you see the stars?
 If not why?
 Do you know what the weather forecast is?
 When the scouts decide to sleep out anyway and wake up at 2AM during a rain storm they've learned something.
 This has happened, to my scout, while I was snuggled warmly inside my tent not far away.
 Did his mom immediately appreciate it on hearing the story the next day, not particularly, but it was a warm night, the troop tarp was setup close by and several adults checked on the boys once the rain let up a bit.
 We had a great time kayaking that next day, over eleven miles.
 If you ask him now nearly six months later what he remembers most about that trip it isn't the kayaking, it was sleeping outside.

-We welcome everyone, so stop by some time for a meeting.
-We meet most every Monday evening, check out the calendar above if you want to be sure, at 7PM at the Soapstone United Methodist Chapel, 9601 Old Creedmoor Road, Raleigh, NC.
+We welcome everyone, so stop by sometime for a meeting.
+We meet almost every Monday evening (check out the calendar above if you want to be sure) at 7PM at the Soapstone United Methodist Chapel, 9601 Old Creedmoor Road, Raleigh, NC.